pm1906/Sudoku-Project/DesignDoc.md

-Program Overview

-The program generates valid 9x9 Sudoku puzzles.
-It uses a pattern-based approach to build the board row by row, then applies simple swaps to make the board look less predictable.Then it prints it neatly.
+The program generates a valid 9x9 Sudoku puzzle using a backtracking algorithm.
+It fills the board cell by cell by trying numbers 1 through 9 and backtracking when a conflict occurs.
+Once the board is complete, it then prints it neatly with borders.

 Data Structures

-2D Array (sudo)
-The 9x9 Sudoku board is stored in a 2D integer array named sudo.
+2D Array (sudo) – The 9x9 Sudoku board is stored in a 2D integer array named sudo.
 Each cell holds a number from 1 to 9.
 The array allows easy access to any row and column.

-I just use an array and not an arraylist.
+I don’t use an ArrayList.

 Algorithm Design

-The program generates a solved Sudoku board using a row-shifting pattern.
+The program generates a solved Sudoku board using a backtracking algorithm.

-First, it fills the first row with numbers 1 through 9.
-Then, it fills each subsequent row by shifting the previous row 3 positions to the right, and also wrapping around to the beginning when needed.
-This pattern automatically satisfies the row, column, and 3x3 box rules of Sudoku.

-After the base pattern is created, the program swaps rows within each band of three rows.
-Specifically, it swaps rows 1 and 2, rows 4 and 5, and rows 7 and 8.
-Then it swaps columns within each band of three columns, swapping columns 1 and 2, 4 and 5, and 7 and 8.
-These swaps make the board look more random while satisfying the rules of the game.
+First, it starts with an empty 9x9 board filled with zeros.
+Then it calls the solve method starting at row 0, column 0.
+The solve method tries numbers 1 through 9 in each empty cell.
+For each number, it checks if the number is safe to place by verifying the row, column, and 3x3 box have no duplicates.
+If the number is safe, it places the number and moves to the next cell.
+If a dead end is reached, it removes the number (backtracks) and tries the next number.
+The algorithm continues until all 81 cells are filled correctly.

 Methods

-The Board constructor initializes the 9x9 array and calls fillBoard.
+Constructor: Initializes the 9x9 array and calls fillBoard.

-The fillBoard method builds the Sudoku board using the row-shifting pattern, then calls swapRows and swapCols to add randomness.

-The swapRows method takes two row indexes and swaps all the values in those rows.

-The swapCols method takes two column indexes and swaps all the values in those columns.
+fillBoard: Starts the solving process by calling solve(0, 0).

+solve: Uses backtracking to fill the board.
+Takes row and column parameters.
+Returns true when the board is complete.

+isSafe:  Checks if a number can be placed at a given position.
+Checks the row, column, and 3x3 box for duplicates.

-The printBoard method prints the Sudoku board to the console with dividers between each 3x3 box for easy reading.
+printBoard:  Prints the Sudoku board to the console with plus, minus, and pipe symbols creating borders between each 3x3 box for easy reading.

 Testing Plan
 I tested my program using the following methods.

 First, I manually checked that each row contains numbers 1 through 9 with no duplicates.
 I did this by looking at the printed output and scanning each row.